top of page

 combine an editor with a visualiser

-We started the first Gem design using the same design language I designed for Celtx.
-As a result, Gem blends Celtx’s script writing workflows with features and formatting specific to game development professionals.
+Gem blends Celtx’ integrated script writing and project workflows with features and formatting specific to game development professionals.

 Building on the editor success of Celtx, Gem provides a comfortable, flexible, and collaborative environment where teams can write, plan and design immersive experiences together.